 Here's Blair Enns:

 John Jantsch from Duct Tape Marketing makes a point in this video that maybe you should try different clients first.

 Highly creative people needs a variety of clients.
 And there is a real benefits to clients to have a vendor with broad experience that do not only know a specific niche.

 On top of it, if you are starting, the variety of clients will help you learn a lot more compared to working only with a narrow niche.

 7. Multiple Niches?

 - 5:06 Horizontal specialty (Client often doesn't know)

 Ask people, or business owners, about their problems. or look at your own problems you want to solve.

 Here's Michael Seibel from Y-Combinator talking about it.

-Here's an example of an idea not solving a problem:
+Want to see a product not really solving a problem?
+Here's an example of an idea not solving a problem.